Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Proof of Theorem

-In this section, we obtain bounds on the exponential moments of the self-intersection local time of $B$, $X$, and $Y$.
+In this section, we obtain bounds on the exponential moments of the $L^q$ norms of the local times of $B$, $X$, and $Y$.
 Such results for $B^x$ are well known (see, for instance, \cite[Section 4.2]{Chen}).
 For $X$ and $Y$ and the bridge processes, we rely on the couplings introduced in Section \ref{Section: Couplings} and the midpoint sampling trick used in the proof Lemma \ref{Lemma: Bridge Local Time}, respectively.
 Before we state our result, we need the following.

 \begin{lemma} For every $\theta,u,v>0$ and $q\geq1$, it holds that

 \end{lemma} \begin{proof} Let $x,y\in I$ be fixed.
 Conditional on $Z^x(u)=y$, the path segments

 are independent of each other and have respective distributions $Z^{x,y}_u$ and $Z^y$.
 Therefore, by the tower property, we have that